okx/okexchain-docs/docs/validators/validators-guide-cli.md

 * from indicates the user account to be re-delegated, which is rose here

-### Unbond
+### Withdraw

-okchain users can unbond the deposit token while canceling all the votes, it takes 14 days for unbonding the tokens.
+okchain users can withdraw the deposited token while canceling all the votes, it takes 14 days for withdrawing the tokens.

    - [ ] allow the user to exchange votes into tokens multiple times, and the number of votes allowed to be withdrawan from deposit can be 0.001 \ ~ n (total number of votes owned by the user)
    - [ ] if the user status is "voted", after the command is executed, the number of votes that have been voted will be automatically updated and deducted.
 Essentially, the new votes will be used for re voting